DoubleClickPreferred/testnow/README.md

 ### Command-line options

-- `onlyLastModified` <strictly-positive-integer>
+- `onlyLastModified <strictly-positive-integer>`

-  The latest time of modification of a test file must be below the given number, in *milliseconds*.
-This allows you to focus on the tests you are currently writing by leaving out irrelevant test files.
-In addition, it also quickens the whole test execution.
+  If specified, **testnow** ignores any test file whose latest time of modification is above the given number (in *milliseconds*).
+This allows you to focus on the tests you are currently writing by leaving out past test files.
+It also quickens the whole test execution.

-  Passing the integer is optional.
-Default value is **1800000ms = 30min**.
+  The integer is optional.
+Default value is **1_800_000ms = 30min**.

   Example:
   ```